-- 1 for terms of 4 years and shall continue to serve until their - 2 respective successors are appointed; provided that the terms - of the original appointees shall expire on August 1, 1990.
-Any - 4 vacancy in the office of a member appointed by the Governor - 5 shall be filled by appointment of the Governor for the - 6 remainder of the term. - 7 A vacancy in the office of a member appointed by the - 8 Governor exists when one or more of the following events - 9 occur: - 10 (i) An appointee dies; - 11 (ii) An appointee files a written resignation with the - 12 Governor; - 13 (iii) An appointee ceases to be a legal resident of - the State of Illinois; or - 15 (iv) An appointee fails to attend a majority of - regularly scheduled Authority meetings in a fiscal year. - Members who are representatives of an agency shall serve - 18 at the will of the agency head.
-Membership on the Authority - 19 shall cease immediately upon cessation of their affiliation - 20 with the agency.
-If such a vacancy occurs, the appropriate - 21 agency head shall appoint another person to represent the - 22 agency. - 23 If a legislative member of the Authority ceases to be - 24 Chairperson or Minority Spokesperson of the designated - 25 Committees, they shall automatically be replaced on the - 26 Authority by the person who assumes the position of
+for terms of 4 years and shall continue to serve until their respective successors are appointed; provided that the terms of the original appointees shall expire on August 1, 1990.
+Any vacancy in the office of a member appointed by the Governor shall be filled by appointment of the Governor for the remainder of the term.

+A vacancy in the office of a member appointed by the Governor exists when one or more of the following events occur:

+- (i) An appointee dies; - (ii) An appointee files a written resignation with the Governor; - (iii) An appointee ceases to be a legal resident of the State of Illinois; or - (iv) An appointee fails to attend a majority of regularly scheduled Authority meetings in a fiscal year.

+Members who are representatives of an agency shall serve at the will of the agency head.
+Membership on the Authority shall cease immediately upon cessation of their affiliation with the agency.
+If such a vacancy occurs, the appropriate agency head shall appoint another person to represent the agency.

+If a legislative member of the Authority ceases to be Chairperson or Minority Spokesperson of the designated Committees, they shall automatically be replaced on the Authority by the person who assumes the position of

-- Chairperson or Minority Spokesperson. - (b) The Community and Residential Services Authority shall have the following powers and duties: - (1) Serve as a Parent/Guardian Navigator Assistance Program, to work directly with parents/quardians of youth with behavioral health concerns to provide assistance coordinating efforts with public agencies, including but not limited to local school district, State Board of Education, the Department of Human Services, Department of Children and Family Services, the Department of Healthcare and Family Services, Department of Public Health, and Department of Juvenile Justice.
-To conduct surveys to the extent of need, the degree documented need is currently being met and feasible alternatives for matching need with resources. - (2) Work in conjunction with the new Care Portal and Care Portal Team to utilize the centralized IT platform for communication and case management, including collaboration on the development of Portal training, communications to the public, business processes for case triage, assignment, and referral.
-To develop policy statements for interagency cooperation to cover all service delivery, including laws, regulations and procedures, and clear guidelines for determining responsibility at all times. - (3) To develop and submit to the Governor, the General
+Chairperson or Minority Spokesperson.

+- (b) The Community and Residential Services Authority shall have the following powers and duties: - Program, to work directly with parents/guardians of youth with behavioral health concerns to provide assistance coordinating efforts with public agencies, including but not limited to local school district, State Board of Education, the Department of Human Services, Department of Children and Family Services, the Department of Healthcare and Family Services, Department of Public Health, and Department of Juvenile Justice.
+To conduct surveys to determine the extent of need, the degree to which documented need is currently being met and feasible alternatives for matching need with resources. - (2) Work in conjunction with the new Care Portal and Care Portal Team to utilize the centralized IT platform for communication and case management, including collaboration on the development of Portal training, communications to the public, business processes for case triage, assignment, and referral.
+To develop policy statements for interagency cooperation to cover all aspects of service delivery, including laws, regulations and procedures, and clear guidelines for determining responsibility at all times. - (3) To develop and submit to the Governor, the General

 Assembly, the Directors of the agencies represented on the Authority, and State Board of Education a master plan for operating the Parent/Guardian Navigator Assistance Program, including how referrals are made, plan for dispute relative to plans of service or funding for plans of service, plans to include parents with lived experience as peer supports.
-To recommend policy statements and provide information regarding effective programs delivery of services to all individuals under 22 years of age with a behavior disorder or a severe emotional disturbance in public or private situations.
+To recommend policy statements and provide information regarding effective programs for delivery of services to all individuals under 22 years of age with a behavior disorder or a severe emotional disturbance in public or private situations.